The Question (song)

-"The Question" is the second single by Concept of One from the album of the same name, released in 1990 with the participation of freestyle singer Noel Pagan.
-Although the song only achieved moderate success on the charts entering only the dance singles chart, the song became one of Noel's most popular, where he still includes it in his live shows.
+"The Question" is the second single by Concept of One from the album Concept of One, released in 1990 with the participation of freestyle singer Noel Pagan.
+Although the song only achieved moderate success on the charts entering only the dance singles chart, it became one of Noel's most popular, where he still includes it in his live shows.